ARM-software/acle/main/acle.md

 While testing `__ARM_FEATURE_SME` ensures that the SME intrinsic `svst1_hor_za8` is available, `foo` will fail to compile because the call does not occur in a [streaming statement](#streaming-statement).

-Not all such issues can be caught during compilation and may instead result in runtime failures.

 ## Attributes